 You may learn that your child has Social (Pragmatic) Communication Disorder (SCD).
-Recently added to the most current, fifth-edition of the DSM (Diagnosis and Statistical Manual of Mental Disorders), the signs and symptoms of ASD are very similar – and even overlap – with those of SCD, even though the two conditions are different.
+Recently added to the most current, fifth-edition of the DSM (Diagnosis and Statistical Manual of Mental Disorders), the signs and symptoms of ASD are very similar – and even overlap – with those of social pragmatic communication disorder, even though the two conditions are different.

-One of the main differences – a red-flag for parents who suspect their child was misdiagnosed with ASD – is that children with autism have difficulties with social communication AND they exhibit repetitive and/or disruptive behaviors.
+One of the main differences between ASD and SCD – and a red-flag for parents who suspect their child was misdiagnosed with ASD – is that children with autism have difficulties with social communication AND they exhibit repetitive and/or disruptive behaviors.

 Repetitive or disruptive behaviors include things like:

 - Repeated body movements, such as rocking, flapping, jumping, twirling

 - Putting things in order and in order again and/or a preoccupation with things being in a very specific order or placement

 - Excessive repeating of sounds, syllables, words and/or phrases

 - Intense and obsessive preoccupation with specific objects or subjects

 - Extreme sensory sensitivity, particularly to sound and/or chaos

 Any disruption to routine, order and their schedule or an affront to their sensitivities can result in loud, sometimes violent, outbursts with aggression being self-inflicted or inflicted upon others (or objects) in their immediate environment.